Angela loves history and feels it is essential to our future to know the past—or else we're destined to repeat it.

 Battle of Tippecanoe and the Death of Tecumseh

-In 1801, he became governor for 12 years for the Indiana Territory, which we now know as Indiana and Illinois.
-His primary duties were to defend against Indian raids, and to obtain the title of the Indian lands so the United States could gain territory westward into the wilderness.
+In 1801, he became governor for 12 years for the Indiana Territory, now known as Indiana and Illinois.
+His primary duties were to defend against Indian raids and to obtain the title of the Indian lands so the United States could gain territory westward into the wilderness.

 One man who made this very difficult was the chieftain, Tecumseh.
 He was a strong, charismatic leader of the Indian people.
 Tecumseh joined forces with his brother, the Prophet, to help prevent further encroachment.
-Millions of acres were being taken from them, which they had previously used for hunting ground.
+Millions of acres were being taken from them, which they had previously used for hunting grounds.
 The Indians became strong and formed a powerful confederation.

 By 1811, Harrison received permission to attack their confederation and was given 800 volunteers to join his team.
 They attacked a camp at Tippecanoe Creek.
 Although they were successful in their battle, 190 men died or became wounded.
-Due to the success, he became nicknamed "Old Tippecanoe."
+Due to his success, he became nicknamed "Old Tippecanoe."

-The raids were only temporarily thwarted, by 1812, the Indian attacks came back full force, and the War of 1812 began.
+The raids were only temporarily thwarted; by 1812, the Indian attacks came back in full force, and the War of 1812 began.
 Harrison became brigadier general of the Army in the Northwest and fought in the Battle of the Thames, north of Lake Erie.
 On October 5, 1813, he killed Tecumseh and defeated the British and Indian forces.
 It was not until the death of Tecumseh that stopped the Indian attacks.

 What Was William Henry Harrison's Campaign Slogan in 1840?

 Due to his success in the military, those in the political arena felt highly of him.
 In 1814, he resigned from the Army and moved his family to a farm in North Bend, Ohio.
 By 1816, he was elected to the U.S. House of Representatives.
 In 1819, he became a senator for Ohio.
 Then in 1825, he became a U.S. senator but retired three years later to become a U.S. minister to Colombia.
 He held this office for a year.